Al Green (wrestler): Return to WCW

 Green performed in WCW during the late 1990s, mainly on low level programs like WCW Saturday Night.
 On August 31, 1998 he faced Goldberg in a losing effort in the co-main event of WCW Monday Nitro.
 While doing guest commentary, Kevin Nash made reference to Green being a former tag team partner of his (also making a pun of his name, relating to the more famous singer Al Green).
 In 2000, he was repackaged as "The Dog" when he formed a hardcore tag team managed by Fit Finlay with former Nasty Boy Brian Knobs.
 Green's mannerisms in this gimmick were those of a stereotypical attack dog and would have habits not unlike dogs, including drinking from the toilet.
 He was a last minute replacement in their group for Sabu, who could not start for WCW due to contract issues.
 He only had five victories over Mike Sanders, Glacier, Damian (twice) and Evan Karagias.
 Upon the acquisition of WCW by the World Wrestling Federation in early 2001, Green's contract was one of the assets not taken.

 Other appearances

 Green made appearances for the short lived WXO in 2000 under a mask and other Florida independent promotions.
 He retired from wrestling in 2001.
-Six years later, on April 27, 2007 Greene made a one night appearance against Abdullah the Butcher at Memphis Wrestling's PMG Clash of Legends where the match ended in a no contest.
+Six years later, on April 27, 2007 Green made a one night appearance against Abdullah the Butcher at Memphis Wrestling's PMG Clash of Legends where the match ended in a no contest.
 Green's last television appearances were as a guest on the reality shows Hogan Knows Best and Brooke Knows Best on VH1.